 ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work 5 Year Plan Evaluation (Assessment) There is currently no process, overview or accountability for Diversity in the Athletics Dept Create a process for review, evaluation, and accountability to the 5 year plan.
 Meetings held.
 Minutes & results of committee meetings published.
-Establish Committee, to include members of Athletics Dept. and Institutional personnel Develop/Implement timeline for quarterly reviews to measure status to goals.
-Committee to report to Chancellor.
-Chancellor, Senior Vice Chancellor, and Director of Athletics Starting in Fall 2014 and continuing through 2019, review on an annual basis
+1. Establish Committee, to include members of Athletics Dept. and Institutional personnel 2.
+Develop/Implement timeline for quarterly reviews to measure status to goals.
+3. Committee to report to Chancellor.
+Chancellor, Senior Vice Chancellor, and Director of Athletics Ongoing; starting in 2014

-ELEMENTS GOALS STEPS Program area Issu ues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work (Retention) Dep occasion the Athletics partment will not follow e recruitment process or olve UNO's recruiting partment in the hiring ocess.
+ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Retention) It is evident that often times the Athletics Dept. will bypass both the UNO recruitment process & UNO's Recruitment department in the hiring process.
+This causes the Athletics department to work in isolation, often not following established procedures, and does not allow for any type of overview of the Athletics Dept. hiring practices.
 Athletics department will follow the Institution's recruitment guidelines and processes, and will work with the Institution's recruiting department as hiring opportunities surface.
 The athletic director will meet with the Institution's recruitment manager to draft the process to be followed as they partner going forward.
-The athletic director will clearly communicate recruiting process expectations going forward to all who have hiring responsibilities in the dept. Director of Athletic Compliance to track & report on all head, coaching & staff positions that become open, and their progress.
-Initially, monthly meetings starting between those responsible for implementation until process becomes institutionalized, at which time formal meetings should take place quarterly to review process, partnerships, etc. Director of Athletics and the Sr. Associate Athletics Director/SWA Starting in Fall 2014 and continuing through 2019, review on an annual basis.
+The athletic director will clearly communicate recruiting process expectations going forward to all who have hiring responsibilities in the dept. Director of Athletic Compliance to track &amp; report on all head, coaching &amp; staff positions that become open, and their progress.
+Initially, monthly meetings starting between those responsible for implementation until process becomes institutionalized, at which time formal meetings should take place quarterly to review process, partnerships, etc. Director of Athletics, Director of Athletics Compliance, Recruitment Manager/HR Director Fall 2014 and ongoing

-ELEMENTS GOALS STEPS Program area Hiring Process There is not enough education or awareness of diversity and inclusion issues within athletics.
-Introduce diversity to the Senior Administrative leand build appropriate networks and partnersh to support this in the minority and/or Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Retention) education or awareness of diversity and inclusion networks and partnerships to support this in Build relationships with organizations such as the Black Coaches & Administrators, the Latino Associati on of Basketball Coaches, the Native American Soccer Coaches Committee, and other similar organizations that may serve as a pipeline for the recruitment of minority Sr. Adminis. staff.
-Partner with UNO's Office of Equity & Diversity, Multicultural Affairs, Black Studies, Community Leaders, OLLAS,to increase level of networking among the diverse communities.
+ELEMENTS GOALS STEPS Program area Issues in self study Measurable goals Steps to achieve goals Individuals/Officers responsible for implementation Specific timetable for completing work Recruitment/Hiring Process (Retention) All Senior Administrative Athletic Dept. Staff members are currently White Non- Hispanic.
+Introduce diversity to the Senior Administrative level and build appropriate networks and partnerships to support this in the minority and/or underserved communities.
+Build relationships with organizations such as the Black Coaches &amp; Administrators, the Latino Associati on of Basketball Coaches, the Native American Soccer Coaches Committee, and other similar organizations that may serve as a pipeline for the recruitment of minority Sr. Adminis. staff.
+Partner with UNO's Office of Equity &amp; Diversity, Multicultural Affairs, Black Studies, Community Leaders, OLLAS,to increase level of networking among the diverse communities.
 Partner with leaders of external organizations serving underserved communities to maximize reach or recruitment efforts.
-Gender Equity and Diversity Committee will track the progress and report out on it.
-Sr. Vice Chancellor, Director of Multicultural Affairs, Employment Manager, Assistant to the Chancellor for Equity and Diversity, Director of Athletics and the Sr. Associate Athletics Director/SWA Fall, 2014 develop a strategy for when a Senior Administrative Staff position comes up in Athletics.
-Meetings should be on "as need" basis once the plan is established.
-Thereafter review on an annual basis.
+Director of Athletic Compliance is to track and report on progress.
+Director of Multicultural Affairs, Employment Manager, Assistant to the Chancellor for Equity & Diversity.
+Immediately, in order to strategize and lay out a plan for when a Senior Administrative Staff position comes up in Athletics.
+2)Meetings should be on "as need" basis once the plan is established.